Reading Time: 5 minutes

 What is OData?

-Open Protocol (OData) is an open protocol to allow the creation and consumption of queryable and interoperable RESTful APIs in a simple and standard way.
+Open Data Protocol (OData) is an open protocol to allow the creation and consumption of queryable and interoperable RESTful APIs in a simple and standard way.
 It defines an abstract data model (EDM) and a protocol (based on REST) that let any client access information exposed by any data source.

 latest report

-Learn why we are the Leaders in management and
+Learn why we are the Leaders in API management and iPaaS

 The anatomy of an OData service